Kocik/cordova-photo-to-album-plugin/README.md

 		window.plugins.phototoalbum.download(url, successCallback, failCallback);

-_I used it for iOS, in Android I see in my old code that I used the following code:_
+_This works for iOS, in Android I see in my old code that I used the following:_

     window.requestFileSystem(LocalFileSystem.PERSISTENT, 0, fileSystemSuccess, fileSystemFail);